axiom-crypto/axiom-sdk-core/README.md

 # Manually using Axiom SDK Core

 > ⚠️ **WARNING**: It is not recommended that you use Axiom SDK Core manually unless you know what you're doing!
+Check out the [SDK Client](https://github.com/axiom-crypto/axiom-sdk-client) for the repo to use on the Client side!

 Create an `Axiom` instance and a `QueryV2` instance from it (we will use Goerli testnet in this example):